MLB 'Field of Dreams' game sees fans flock to Iowa from all over

 CLICK HERE TO GET THE FOX NEWS APP

-Guetzko said her 100-site campground with nearly full.
-Jennifer Martin, the manager of Guetzko’s properties, said she has had to turn down potential visitors this week.
+Guetzko said her 100-site campground was nearly full.
+Jennifer Martin, a manager for Guetzko’s properties, said she has had to turn down potential visitors this week but hopes to welcome them back to the area soon.

 "We’ve had multiple phone calls, text messages, emails… people are wanting to be in the area even if they don’t have tickets, they’re wanting to be here for the atmosphere of the game," Martin said.